Two Courts and Two Outlooks During a Shutdown

 “To me it’s an astonishingly complex set of challenges that they’re facing and I think their response has been very rapid as each of these orders comes down.
 They’ve not wasted any time,” Lawson said, adding that so far he’s not felt stymied by the closure, though trial dates have been vacated and deadlines pushed back.

-“I think the court has done good job of responding to this super complicated crisis but there are things that are inherent in the Covid-19 problem that create impediments to normal litigation,” he said.
+“I think the court has done a good job of responding to this super complicated crisis but there are things that are inherent in the Covid-19 problem that create impediments to normal litigation,” he said.
 “The court has been open to various ways of making it easier for people to practice.”

 In contrast to San Francisco, the San Diego court went dark in mid-March and has remained shuttered, suspending all but the most urgent matters.
 No new filings have been docketed since that time, other than those with special contingencies.
 As a result, virtually all new civil matters received by the court over the last eight weeks have not been made public.

 As with all other courts, criminal matters are given priority.
 Its civil department is handling only emergency writs and restraining orders.
-“In civil we’re doing elder abuse restraining orders, civil harassment orders, gun violence restraining orders,” Alksne told the San Diego Bar Association in a court update for the local bar, hosted in late April on Zoom.
+“In civil we’re doing elder abuse restraining orders, civil harassment orders, gun violence restraining orders,” Alksne told the San Diego Bar Association in a court update, hosted in late April on Zoom.

 She suggested that judges could not sign orders because the court would no longer be on holiday, a designation that extends, or tolls, filing deadlines.
 “Once we start signing orders,” said the judge, “we’re not on holiday and tolling does not apply.”